Craig Nall

-Craig Matthew Nall (born April 21, 1979) is a former American football quarterback who was drafted by the Green Bay Packers of the National Football League (NFL) in the fifth round of the 2002 NFL Draft.
-He played college football for LSU and Northwestern State.
+Craig Matthew Nall (born April 21, 1979) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the LSU Tigers and Northwestern State Demons.
+Nall was selected by the Green Bay Packers in the fifth round of the 2002 NFL draft.
 He also played for the Buffalo Bills and Houston Texans; he also had brief stints with the Scottish Claymores of NFL Europe and the Florida Tuskers of the United Football League (UFL).

-Early years
+Early life

 Nall was born in Alexandria, Louisiana, and attended Alexandria Senior High School, where he was the quarterback for the football team, having thrown for 5,038 yards and 38 touchdowns.

 College career

 LSU

 Nall initially played college football at Louisiana State University.
 He was redshirted in 1997.
 In 1998, he was the #2 quarterback behind senior Herb Tyler.
-When Tyler suffered an injury late in the game at Notre Dame, Nall came off of the bench to lead LSU the length of the field in a furious comeback attempt.
+When Tyler suffered an injury late in the game at Notre Dame, Nall came off of the bench to lead to Tigers the length of the field in a furious comeback attempt.
 The comeback came up short as an LSU receiver dropped the potential game winning pass in the end zone on fourth down as time was winding down.
 Nall then started the next week in the last game of the season at #13 Arkansas.
 Nall was sacked six times and threw for 147 yards and was intercepted once.

 In 1999, Nall had to battle Josh Booty and Rohan Davey for the quarterback position.
 Nall was named the starter for the season opener but was benched at halftime with LSU leading.
 He was sacked once for 8 yards and he threw two interceptions in 15 attempts (completing 6 of 15 for 79 yards).
 Nall made only one other brief appearance at quarterback for LSU in 1999 as he got some late mop-up duty the next week.
 Nall did not play quarterback for the rest of the season.

 Nall only got two passing attempts in the 2000 season opener after a groin injury hampered him at the end of fall camp.

 Northwestern State

-In 2001, Nall transferred to Northwestern State University in Natchitoches, Louisiana, where he became the first quarterback in school history to surpass two thousand yards passing in a season.
+In 2001, Nall transferred to Northwestern State University in Natchitoches, Louisiana, where he became the first quarterback in school history to surpass 2,000 yards passing in a season.

 Professional career

-Green Bay Packers
+Green Bay Packers (first stint)

-He was drafted out of NSU by the Green Bay Packers in the fifth round of the 2002 NFL Draft with the 164th choice overall.
+He was selected out of NSU by the Green Bay Packers in the fifth round of the 2002 NFL draft with the 164th choice overall.
 Nall also started for the Scottish Claymores of NFL Europe in 2003 and was the league's leading passer.
 In 2004 Nall played in five games as Brett Favre's backup at Green Bay.
 He completed 23 of 33 passes for 314 yards and four touchdowns, with no interceptions, and a passer rating of 139.4.